xrdocs-staging/8000/_blogs/Cisco-8000-QOS-architecture.md

 ## Cisco 8000 QOS policy application model

-Every system has QOS application model which defines the ingress & egress QOS policy applications and associated capabilities which end user can be explored with the system.
+Every system has a QOS application model which defines the ingress & egress QOS policy applications and associated capabilities which end user can be explored with the system.

 Lets look at Cisco 8000 QOS application model , below is the depiction of the same:
 ![qos-model.png]({{site.baseurl}}/images/qos-model.png)

-Cisco 8000 system has 3 policy configuration model ,
+Cisco 8000 system has **3 policy configuration model** ,
 -	single policy at ingress side
 -	2 policy model at egress: one for queueing and another for remarking.
 On Cisco 8000 remarking of DSCP/Precedence, MPLS-EXP can be performed at ingress  and egress.
 This capability gives more flexibility with Cisco 8000 as some of the deployment use cases demand egress remarking rather than performing at ingress.